yezyilomo/django-restql/docs/mutating_data.md

         ]
 ```

-`NestedField` is nothing but a serializer wrapper, it returns an instance of a modified version of a serializer passed, so you can pass all the args and kwargs accepted by a serializer on it, it will simply pass them along to a serializer passed when instantiating an instance.
-So you can pass anything accepted by a serializer to a `NestedField` wrapper, and if a serializer passed inherits `DynamicFieldsMixin` just like `LocationSerializer` on the example above then you can pass any arg or kwarg accepted by `DynamicFieldsMixin` when defining location as a nested field, i.e
+`NestedField` acts as a wrapper around a serializer.
+It instantiates a modified version of the passed serializer class, forwarding all arguments(args) and keyword arguments(kwargs) to it.

+Because of this, you can pass any argument accepted by the serializer to `NestedField`.
+For example, if the nested serializer inherits from `DynamicFieldsMixin` (like `LocationSerializer` above), you can use any of its supported kwargs such as:

 ```py
 location = NestedField(LocationSerializer, fields=[...])